 The fine print:

-My digital print files are for personal use only.
-You can use them to create photo gifts for friends or family.
-Please do not use my digital print files for commercial reproduction or resale in any form.
-You are not permitted to alter my prints and use them for commercial or resale purposes.
-Thank you, and I hope you enjoy your prints.
+My digital print files from this Squarespace website are for personal use only.
+You can use them to create photo gifts for yourself, friends or family.
+Please do not use or modify my digital print files for resale in any form.